markus-johannes-karlsson/iSki/README.md

 # iSki
-One day (18/05/2018) project by Markus Karlsson, first showcase for resumees.
+One day (18/05/2018) project by Markus Karlsson.
+First showcase for resumees.
 Made with Unity, written in C#.

 Hit trees for bonus points but watch out for stumps.